 After a Glendale car crash, it is crucial to seek medical help so that injuries you’ve sustained are properly diagnosed and documented – your health and well-being depends on it.

 Brain Bruising After Car Accident – Coup Injury vs. Contrecoup Injury

 A blow to the head and or a whiplash can cause brain bleed or skull fracture.
 Contrecoup injuries typically occur when the moving head (brain) strikes a stationary object; whereas, a coup injury is associated with a moving object impacting a stationary head.
-In rollover auto crashes or collisions where there are multiple hits, this can happen more than once and result in severe injuries to the brain.
+In rollover auto crashes or collisions where there are multiple hits, this can happen more than once and result in serious injuries to the brain.

 A hematoma can develop between the skull and the brain along the three protective membranes that shield the brain as well as inside the brain itself.
 These are known as intracranial hematomas.
 An epidural hematoma develops between the skull and dura mater, a subdural hematoma is located between the dura mater and the arachnoid mater, and a subarachnoid hematoma develops between the arachnoid mater and the pia mater.
 An intracerebral hematoma means the bleeding is located inside the brain.

 Bone Bruising in a Car Crash